accs-uaa/aim-npra-benchmarks/gcloud_shiny.md

 ### Set permissions for Shiny user:

 Shiny apps are executed by a user called "shiny" in the directory "/srv/shiny-server".
 The permissions for the shiny server folder need to be enabled for all users.
+After creating new files or folders in the shiny-server directory, this command should be re-run.

 ```
 sudo chmod -R a+rwx /srv/shiny-server/